Rightpoint/Raizlabs-Cocoa-Style/README.md

 }
 ```

-Early returns are permitted in the following cases:

-- Only at the beginning of a method, when you need to bail quickly
+Early returns are permitted only at the beginning of a method, when you need to bail quickly:
-- Usually following a test

 ```objc
 - (id)doSomething